Mornieur/Mornieur/README.md

 <h1 align="center">Hey there!
 I'm Nanda 🖖</h1>

-* Analysis and Systems Development Student at FAM 📖
+* Currently studying systems analysis and development at FAM, specializing in native languages such as C, C++ and C#. 📖
+  - Get to know a little about my interdisciplinary project: https://malachite-hunter-c24.notion.site/Projeto-Interdiciplinar-Dellamon-f2bf7fe28a5245318b043affb253f0f5

 * Front end developer by Udemy & Rocketseat 👾
+  - I am currently developing for the educational sector, would you like to know my work?

-* I love nerd culture and cats 🐱
+* I love cyber security, nerd culture and cats 🐱
+  - my pet is called Torradinha, my favorite spider man is Tobey and my passion for hammocks is something inexplicable.

 <div align="center">
   <a href="https://github.com/Mornieur">